Code-Institute-Submissions/CI_PP4_TheosKitchen/README.md

 ## User Stories
 1. As a first time user I would like to be able to navigate through the website easily so that it is easy to find the information I am looking for.
 2. As a first time user would like to be able to sign up for an account so that I can interact with the community.
-3. As a first time user I want to see the available recipes that are on the website so that I can learn eat healthier.
+3. As a first time user I want to see the available recipes that are on the website so that I can learn to eat healthier.
 4. As a first time user I want to know about the website and its ethos so that I know I am getting a good service and unbiased opinion.
 5. As a first time user I want to know how to find social media links so that I can have in depth conversation with my peers.
 6. As a returning user I would like to be able to favourite the recipes I like the most so that I can easily find them again later.
 7. As a returning user I would like to be able to upload my own recipes to share with the community so that I can get their thoughts and feedback on my recipes.
-8. As the website owner I there to be a section for featured recipes so that the admin approved 'best' recipes are shown first.
+8. As the website owner I want there to be a section for featured recipes so that the admin approved 'best' recipes are shown first.
 9. As the website owner I want the recipes divided into categories so that users looking for something specific can navigate easier.
 10. As the website owner I want the website to act responsively to all device sizes so that the website can be viewed across all devices.
 11. As the website owner I want users to get redirected to custom error pages so that they understand when when something has gone wrong and can be redirected back to the main website.